Play Live Radio

 Available On Air Stations

-Officials on the Oregon coast are urging people to continue to stay alert for changing and unexpected conditions on Wednesday.
+Officials on the Oregon coast urged people to continue to stay alert for changing and unexpected conditions on Wednesday.
 Tsunami waves, even those that aren't large, can be persistent and drive further up the shore than a typical wave.
 Tsunamis have the potential to produce residual waves long after the initial event.